 An excellent place to visit to quickly get away from the lively city centre and relax for a moment is Det Kongelige Biblioteks Have (The Garden of the Royal Library).
 You can sit down at one of the garden’s banks or walk around amongst the beautiful plants, flowers, fountains and birds singing.
 You can also look at different gorgeous sculptures, with the statue by Søren Kierkegaard front and centre.
 There’s also the possibility of sitting down at the Café Funder to grab something to eat or drink.

-The Danish Royal Navy has a distinguished history, especially when it comes to the wars against Sweden where they played an important role.
-Orlogsmuseet in Copenhagen is an excellent place to visit for those who want to learn more about our neighbour’s naval history.
-Inside the museum you can follow the country’s naval history by seeing exhibitions and various objects linked to the fleet over the centuries.
-You can also look at specific sections of Danish history where the fleet played an especially important role.
+The danish military has a distinguished history, especially when it comes to the wars against Sweden that played an important role in the danish history.
+Danish War Museum in Copenhagen is an excellent place to visit for those who want to learn more about Denmarks’s military history.
+Inside the museum you can follow the country’s military history by seeing exhibitions and various objects linked to the danish army, fleet and air force over the centuries.
+You can also look at specific sections of Danish history where the danish fleet played an especially important role.
 The museum also has a section for children that is full of fun activities and interesting experiments.

 Dansk Jødisk Museum